aidindzaferovic/Euclidean-and-Extended-Euclidean-Algorithm-Java-/README.md

   Applies the Extended Euclidean Algorithm to find the modular inverse of `a mod N`, if one exists.

 - **Clear Output**
-  Displays meaningful console messages to explain results (or errors when an inverse doesn't exist).
+  Displays meaningful console messages to explain results or errors.

 ## 🧠 Concepts Used
 **Recursion**
-- – Both algorithms use recursive method calls to simplify logic
+– Both algorithms use recursive method calls to simplify logic

 **Modular Arithmetic**
 – Key concept in cryptography, used for modular inverse